 Besides the relevant EU legislation, there are no specific standards for imported products in Hungary.
 There is no regular and mandated product testing of imports beyond those established to detect animal and plant health issues, buyers' quality control, and the annual food safety monitoring program at wholesale and retail locations.

 Animal Health and Plant Health Certificates are required for animal and plant products.
-For detailed information on certification, please see the following websites:
+For detailed information, please consult the FAS/USEU website on certification.